khofstadter/CS220-AU-navigating-the-digital-world/troubleshooting.md

 - find the CMT 'ask nice questions file'
 -->

+A quick video introducing the ideas in this document is [here](https://youtu.be/sgFp3OH0h0s).

 Where, when and how to ask for help e.g. in person, in an email or on an online forum?

 1. try your best with the information provided in the help files/FAQ